Characters: DCAU-Batman Beyond

 - Dark Messiah: How he sees himself.
 He brings the scattered Jokerz together with the express purpose of murdering as many people as possible, and his charisma gets them ready to sacrifice themselves to do so.
 Charisma and a lot of mind control serum secretly sprayed from the trees.

 - Hell-Bent for Leather: In a stark contrast with the first Joker, The Joker King's outfit consists of a leather jacket and matching pants, a shredded wife-beater, and... creative use of facepaint.

 - Which means this phrase is appropriate!
 "You know my old outfit was more Mater D than Motorcycle Fetish!"

 - Straw Nihilist: Has a serious obsession with the original Joker but believes that he didn't go far enough, using Nihilism as a means to an end instead of just For the Evulz.

-- Would Shoot A Girl: When he heads to Gotham General to murder his father, Dana steps in front of his gun.
+- Would Hit a Girl: When he heads to Gotham General to murder his father, Dana steps in front of his gun.
 After a half-hearted attempt to get her to move, he simply shrugs and moves to shoot her too.